Abhisharma001/uber_rides_prediction/README.md

 This is a demo project.

 <h3>Project Structure</h3>

-This project has four major parts :
+This project has three major parts :

 mlr.py - This contains code fot our Machine Learning model to predict Number of Weekly rides data in 'taxi.csv' file.